mercuryhg8O/memories/STANDARDS.md

 Aim for low Coupling and High Cohesion.

 Indentations should be with tabs.

+Functions and classes should follow the implementation outline in the class diagrams and sprint documents.

 Use .exec, .then, .catch after function calls to check for errors.